We in Shaklee can be very, very arrogant. Seriously. No joke.

 Of course, our intentions are most always in the best interest of the other.
 It’s the methodology that is the problem.
 Actually, I take that back.
 It’s the lack of awareness.
 (BTW, I may be talking about this in the context of Shaklee, but this concept applies to all interactions or relationships.)

-How about we give up our arrogance?
+How about we give up our arrogance and frustration?
 How about we stop trying to convince others that Shaklee is the best and look for people who are ready to have Shaklee in their lives?

 “But I know this could help.”
 I don’t care how magnanimous the motivation is, anytime we think we know better, we are forcing our own opinions.
 This is the problem in politics.
 No one is listening to anything other than the sound of their own agenda.